messagebird/python-rest-api/README.md

 Installation
 ------------
-The easiest way to use the MessageBird API in your Python project is to install it using the setup.py file:
+The easiest way to use the MessageBird API is to install it using the setup.py file:

 ```
-$ sudo python setup.py install
+$ python setup.py install
 ```

 Examples